firozkhan18/Java-Evaluations/README.md

 |When To Use?	|Use only when high level of data consistency is required in multi threaded environment.|	Don’t Use.
 Not recommended as it is a legacy class.	|Use in all multi threaded environment except where high level of data consistency is required.|
 - See More : Synchronized HashMap Vs HashTable Vs ConcurrentHashMap

-## Servlet Vs GenericServlet Vs HttpServlet In Java
+## Servlet Vs GenericServlet Vs HttpServlet

 Servlet	GenericServlet	HttpServlet
 |  | Servlet&nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; | GenericServlet |HttpServlet|